HCAngelC/CpG.methylation.on.HIV.phenotypic.bifurcation/README.md

-## Epigenetic modeling of stochastic HIV transcription
+## Epigenetic modeling of CpG methylation accounting for phenotypic bifurcation of HIV transcription